Xeo786/Rufaydium-Webdriver/README.md

 ```

 ## Shadow Elements
-Shadow elements can easily be accessed using `element.shadow()`
+Shadow elements can easily be accessed using `element.shadow()`.
-Following example will navigates to Chrome extensions page and enables Developer mode
+The following example will navigate to the Chrome extensions page and enables Developer mode
 ```autohotkey
 Chrome := new Rufaydium()
 Page := Chrome.getSessionByUrl("chrome://extensions")